Our Investment strategy

 Each potential investment will be evaluated to ensure the income received is sufficient to provide an acceptable rate of return following the payment of borrowing costs, acquisition costs, management fees and any running costs.

-Purchases will take regard of the need to diversify the Council’s property portfolio to manage risks across the entire portfolio.
+Purchases will take regard of the need to diversify our property portfolio to manage risks across the entire portfolio.

 Market Analysis and Background

 As with other forms of investment at their most basic level, property investment is a trade-off between risk and return.
 A traditional well diversified property portfolio (spread across different property sectors and geographical regions) will deliver long term rental and capital growth with relatively low risk.
-Prime property in the target regions covered by this Strategy will typically provide an initial yield of between 5-7% with the additional prospect of capital growth leading to a higher total return to the Council.
+Prime property in the target regions covered by this Strategy will typically provide an initial yield of between 5-7% with the additional prospect of capital growth leading to a higher total return.

 Property Acquisition Methodology

-Identification, consideration and recommendation of assets suitable for acquisition will be undertaken by the IST in conjunction with outside specialist guidance and professional support, procured in accordance with the Council's established Contract Procedure Rules.
+Identification, consideration and recommendation of assets suitable for acquisition will be undertaken by the IST in conjunction with outside specialist guidance and professional support, procured in accordance with our established Contract Procedure Rules.

 The IST, through the designated Head of Commercial Development & Investment and appointed agents, will undertake a search of the market which will include approaches and introductions of opportunities direct from the sellers, their agents and third parties.
 Introductions from third party agents will be accepted on a first come first served basis by verbal or written communication to the Head of Commercial Development & Investment.

 Investment opportunities will initially be submitted to IST for consideration and subsequently to the Investment Governance Board (IGB).
-If after the introduction is made, the Council wishes to pursue the purchase further written agreement on the "basis of engagement" and fees will be required.
+If after the introduction is made, we wish to pursue the purchase further written agreement on the "basis of engagement" and fees will be required.

 The use of independent consultants will be required to assess properties prior to bidding and any purchase will be subject to due diligence on all physical, financial and legal aspects of the property to address its suitability as an asset for long term security and growth.